 After that brush with starvation in the winter of no caribou, my partner and I made up our minds never again to let cold weather find us without a generous supply of dog feed on hand.
 This meant setting aside a few days in October, right after we had got our moose and our bear, to set out nets.
 I chose a good fishing ground in the narrows, imitating natives and also men of the Hudson's Bay Company which always put up fish for its chain of trappers.
 I would wait for spawning to start, which always took place after dark.
 Then I would put in my fifty yards of net.
 It was simple to catch a thousand whitefish by one o'clock in the morning, and that is what I did.
 If I had wanted to stay at it all night, I could have netted two thousand.

-The catching and discarding of fish came about because of the market in the South and because of the cost of transportation.
-Airplanes would take only lake trout since no other kind would pay the freight.
-Whitefish were freighted overland.
-Commercial fishing provided a livelihood for many natives and white men as well.
-There were a number of white fishermen living with their families in the North in my day, and although the original fishermen are long gone, their names survive in their descendants there to this day.
+Several white fishermen were living with their families in the North in my day, and although the original fishermen are long gone, their names survive in their descendants there to this day.

 That first winter, the commercial outfits fished under the ice.
 Then they began summer fishing, hauling the catch by plane to a big plant at Buffalo Narrows where the fish were filleted and frozen.
 On the return trip, the planes could bring in supplies like lumber, motors and gasoline for the boats.

-All this was a new thing for Cree Lake where formerly the natives had fished sparingly and only in summer, reserving the winter time for trapping.
+All this was a new thing for Cree Lake where formerly the natives had fished sparingly and only in summer, reserving the wintertime for trapping.
 We used to be able to throw in a spoon hook and have a dozen trout after it every time.
-After the commercial outfits were at work for a few years, it was impossible for a man to catch trout there at all.
+After the commercial outfits were at work for a few years, a man couldn't catch trout there at all.
 Even the spawning grounds had been cleaned out.